-California, with the additional costs incurred by needing a nuclear trained engineering department, were too expensive to operate with other, less expensive ships available to support the same mission.
+California, with the additional costs incurred by needing a nuclear-trained engineering department, was too expensive to operate with other, less expensive ships available to support the same mission.
 Although only twenty-five years old, California and South Carolina were scheduled for decommissioning at the end of their then active reactor core life.

-For California, that event occurred in 1998 when the ship was de-activated, followed be decommissioning in 1999.
+For California, that event occurred in 1998 when the ship was de-activated, followed by decommissioning in 1999.
 The ship was disposed of by recycling, completed in 2000.